aka: Love Hotel

 - There's a cute scene in Jab We Met where the male and female end up at one of these.
 He knows what it is, she does not.
 The owner asks him for how many hours does he want the room?
 The guy tries to tell him "all night", but she protests saying "We only need it for a few hours!"
 And "Why pay for the whole night?"
 She is a very pretty, obviously upstanding girl, and the hotel owner beckons the guy closer and whispers "Wherever did you find her?"

-- Les Miserables (2012): Thernardier is shown having his inn double as one, and charging extra for "benefits" such as a bed that fits them both, clean sheets, a door that locks, etc. And then he pickpockets them while their clothes are unattended.
+- In Les Miserables (2012), Monsieur Thernardier is shown having his inn double as one.
+During "Master of the House", he's charging extra for "benefits" such as a bed that fits them both, clean sheets, a door that locks, etc. And meanwhile, he pickpockets them while their clothes are unattended.

 - In the Chilean movie Sexo con amor, an intimate and quite iconic scene between Hot Teacher Luisa and one of the parents happens inside the Chilean version of a love hotel.
 It has Luisa sitting naked on a carousel.